-Regulation 15 requires the Greffier to make declarations made under Regulation 6 or 12 available for inspection by the public at his or her offices.
+Article 16 requires the Greffier to make declarations made under Article 6 or 12 available for inspection by the public at his or her offices.

-Regulation 16 requires the Privileges and Procedures Committee to make arrangements for election material supplied by all candidates to be published in or distributed with an English language newspaper.
+Article 17 requires the Privileges and Procedures Committee to make arrangements for election material supplied by all candidates to be published in or distributed in Jersey.